PyCav/server/server_setup_guide.md

 	```

 ### **Final Configuration**
-This section will show you how to customise your installation, how to update containers and how to set up periodic backups of user data.
+This section will show you how to customise your installation, how to update containers, how to set up periodic backups of user data and how to kill resource draining containers.

 #### **Setting up a Basic Webpage**
 The PyCav server repo that you cloned earlier contains a basic index page and stats page.
 These can be used as a basic landing page for users accessing your website.